miskaknapek/ld_frontend_v0/project_notes/log__luftdaten_viewer__gather_and_show__humidity_data.md

 							- if yes :

-			- Pseudo code : in master data handler :
+			- PSEUDO CODE : in master data handler :

 					- set variable checking if any data is missing : eg : do_we_have_all_data = true;